MarouBen/Ethepy/README.md

 * yfinance: Yahoo finance API used to obtain open prices and dates for a specific cryptocurrency selected by the user.
 * Pandas: allowed me to organize data from yfinance in clean tables.
 * Prophet: The main library that allowed for the prediction of future Crypto prices.
-* Plotly: Finally, plotly was the glue that held everything together, allowing me to create and style a plot with data from YFinance and Prophet.
+* Plotly: Plotly was the glue that held all the forcasting data together, allowing me to create and style a plot with data from YFinance and Prophet.
+* matplotlib : has the same purpos as Plotly but i used this one for the twitter data scraping part since it's more efficient
+* tweepy : this is the twitter API that allowed me to scrap 2000 tweet from twitter for my sentiment analisys
+* fpdf : finnaly fpdf allowed me to create a pdf that contain all the previous information into a compact format

 First you will need to type the name(example: Etherium) or the symbol(example: ETH) of the cryptocurrency you want, then the number of months which you want to forecast.
-After that, you will get a preview of the graph.
-At last, you will be able to save it or not.
+After that, you will get to chose if you want to see a preview of the forecast on your browsear.
+At last, you will get all the analisys in a pdf format in a pdf directory.

 ### How to Install and Run Ethepy: